-In order to extend the 1960s vs. today comparison we did for the United States to our 18 OECD countries, Figure 3 plots the change in top income shares from 1960-4 to 2005-9 against the change in the top marginal tax rate for all the countries.
-The figure shows a very clear and strong correlation between the cut in top tax rates and the increase in the top 1% income share, with some interesting heterogeneity.
-Countries such as Germany, Spain, Denmark or Switzerland which did not experience any significant top rate tax cut did not experience increases in top income shares.
-Among the countries which experienced significant top rate cuts, some experience a large increase in top income shares (all 5 English speaking countries but also Norway and Portugal) while others experience only modest increases in top income shares (Japan).
+top income shares.
+Among the countries which experienced significant top rate cuts, some experience a large increase in top income shares (all five English-speaking countries but also Norway and Portugal) while others experience only modest increases in top income shares (Japan).
 Interestingly, no country experiences a significant increase in top income shares without large top rate tax cuts.
-The implied elasticity from the OLS regression of the change in the log of the top retention rate on the change of the log of the top 1% share is .47 and highly significant.
+The implied elasticity from the OLS regression of the change in the log of the top retention rate on the change of the log of the top 1 percent share is 0.47 and highly significant.

 Panel A in Table 2 reports estimates from regressions of the form on the complete time series.
-Column (1) considers the full period 1960-2010, column (2) the early 1960-1980 period and column (3) the 1981-2010 most recent period.
+Column 1 considers the full period 1960-2010, column 2 the early 1960-1980 period and column 3 the 1981-2010 most recent period.
 Three lessons emerge.

-$$\log(\text{Top } 1\% \text{ Income Share}{it}) = \alpha + e \cdot \log(1\text{-Top } \text{MTR}{it}) + \varepsilon{it}$$
+$$\log(\text{Top 1 percent Income Share}{it}) = \alpha + e \cdot \log(1 - \text{Top MTR}{it}) + \varepsilon{it}$$